MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 - Restart the phone, wait one minute and check again.
 - Make sure the wrist sensor is charged.

-#### How to Clean (if necessary)
+#### How to Clean

-Detach the white sensor device from the blue band.
-The device may be cleaned gently by hand using disinfecting wipes.
-DO NOT submerge the white sensor device in water.
-Hand wash the blue belt using gloved hands in soapy water for several minutes to ensure removal of soilage.
-Run the belt under running tap water until fully rinsed of all detergent.
-Dry the belt by firmly pressing it with a towel to remove excess water, followed by a complete air dry.
+You may clean the chest band gently by hand using disinfecting wipes.
+DO NOT submerge the chest band in water.

 ## How to Charge the Devices